iscc/iscc-specs/docs/specification.md

 5. Trim the resulting *top hash* to the first 7 bytes.
 6. Prepend the 1-byte component header (e.g. `0x30`).
 7. Encode the resulting 8-byte sequence with base32 (no-padding) and return the result.

+Applications may carry, store, and process the full hash-tree for advanced partial data integrity verification.

 ## Procedures & Algorithms